About Pandemic EBT (P-EBT) Benefits

 - Must be enrolled in free or reduced-price school meals at a school operating the National School Lunch Program; OR,

 - Must be enrolled in a Community Eligibility Provision (CEP) or Provision-2 school, which offers breakfast and lunch free to all students; AND,

 - Must have not had access to an in-school lunch at least some days of the month.

 - Must operate the National School Lunch Program; AND,

 - Must have been closed or operating at reduced capacity at least 5 consecutive days at some point during the 2020-2021 School Year.

 If your child is already enrolled in free or reduced-price school meals OR your child’s school provides meals free to all students AND your address is up-to-date:

 - Your family will get P-EBT automatically.
 Each child will receive their own card.

-- Cards will be mailed to you in March.
+- Cards were initially mailed out in March.